deepaksharma2007/testing/README.md

 `$ yum install git -y`

+Step-3 We need to generate classic token to pull a private repo inside ec2 machine

-Step-3 Add secret in github , so github action can connect to our ec2 instance
+Step-4 Add secret in github , so github action can connect to our ec2 instance

 repo settings  --> Secrets & variable --> Action --> New repository secret